List of The Dumping Ground characters: Candi-Rose

 In "The Phantom of Ashdene Ridge", when Candi-Rose and Chloe are hiding from what they think is a ghost.
 Candi-Rose mentions that she and her Sister used to hide under their bed whenever they heard footsteps coming up the stairs.
 It's assumed that they were abused in the past.
 "Candi-Rose?" also reveals that her real name is Courtney and that she has an older sister named Lauren who are kept separated to avoid being found by their parents.
 Her favourite beauty blogger is Savannah B, and she wins a competition in Series 8B which sees Savannah come to Ashdene Ridge and meet her.

 In "The Real Candi-Rose", Candi-Rose's real name is overheard by Sabrina, who desperately tries to figure out who Courtney is and she ends up posting online asking about a Courtney at Ashdene Ridge.
 While the kids are originally able to convince Sabrina that Courtney is a ghost, it's revealed in "The Hardest Word" that Candi-Rose's parents were able to track her down thanks to that post.
-Candi-Rose's mum lies to her that she's changed but it is revealed to be a lie to get her lured away by her dad but thankfully, Jay is able to help Candi-Rose get away and then May-Li and Doreen are able to evade Candi-Rose's parents.
+Candi-Rose's mother lies to her that she's changed but it is revealed to be a lie to get her lured away by her father but thankfully, Jay is able to help Candi-Rose get away and then May-Li and Doreen are able to evade Candi-Rose's parents.
 Unfortunately, because of Candi-Rose's name being exposed and her parents knowing where she is, she is forced to leave the Dumping Ground to be moved to another care home with a new identity but May-Li convinces her that Candi-Rose will be fine.

 Alex Walker

 Alex Walker, played by Connor Lawson, made his first appearance on 3 March 2017 in series 5 of The Dumping Ground during the episode "Belief".

 Alex is quite a hot-tempered boy who hasn't had the best start in life.
-From finding himself living on the streets from just 12 years old, Alex has learnt to take care of himself and finds it hard to listen to authority.
+From finding himself living on the streets from just twelve years old, Alex has learnt to take care of himself and finds it hard to listen to authority.
 He is shown to be gentle and sensitive at times, particularly to those he cares about.
 He respects Mike and he takes a particular liking to Floss soon becoming her best friend for a short time, in spite of his "tough" exterior.
 He prefers to be alone and sometimes aloof yet he is strongly caring and has a strong sense of integrity; he doesn't like opening up or feeling vulnerable, as he opens up his feelings to Finn and Charlie.